MohamedWElteir/grades-checker/README.md

 - The token will be stored in the database and will be used to authenticate the user in the future.

 - The API will check if the user is already registered in the database.
-If not, it will register the user and store the token in the database and send a message via whatsapp to the user with a  message like this:
+If not, it will register the user and store the token in the database and send a message via WhatsApp to the user with a  message like this:
 ```
 "Hello {username}, you have successfully registered to the grades checker API.
-You will be notified via whatsapp when your grades are available."
+You will be notified via SMS when your grades are available."
 ```
-- The API will regulary check the grades every 5 minutes and if the grades are available, it will send a message via whatsapp to the user with a message with the revealed grades and the current CGPA.
+- The API will regulary check the grades every 5 minutes and if the grades are available, it will send a message via SMS to the user with a message with the revealed grades and the current CGPA.
 The message will look like this:
 ![notification message](assets/grades_notification.jpg)

-Once all grades are revealed, the API will stop checking the grades and will send a message to the user with a message like this:
+Once all grades are revealed, the API will stop checking the grades and will send a message via WhatsApp to the user with a message like this:
 ```
 "Hello {username}, all your grades are revealed.
 Your current CGPA is {cgpa}.
 Thank you for using the grades checker API."
 ```
-- The API will also send a message to the user if the token expires and the user needs to log in again and get a new token.
+- The API will also send a message to the user via WhatsApp, if the token expires and the user needs to log in again and get a new token.
 The message will look like this:
 ```
 "Hello {username}, your token has expired.
 Please log in again and get a new token.
 Thank you for using the grades checker API."
 ```